APisDriven/employeeTracker/README.md

 # employeeTracker
-A command line content management system (CMS) application that allows businesses to organize their employees.
+A command line content management system (CMS) application that allows users to manage a company's employee database, using Node.js, Inquirer, and MySQL.